Giving feedback

 How much feedback is enough?

-The refinement flow works from the aggregate of everything you've given it — all five types — so what matters is how much total signal the store holds, not how long you've been using Aparture.
+The refinement flow works from the aggregate of everything you've given it — all six types — so what matters is how much total signal the store holds, not how long you've been using Aparture.
 A rough guide:

 | Aggregate volume | What to expect from the refinement flow |